mlpack/mlpack/doc/user/core/trees/non_ort_mean_sp_tree.md

 ### Accessing computed bound quantities of a tree

-The following quantities are cached for each node in a `SpillTree`, and so accessing them does not require any computation.
+The following quantities are cached for each node in a `NonOrtMeanSPTree`, and so accessing them does not require any computation.
 In the documentation below, `ElemType` is the element type of the given `MatType`; e.g., if `MatType` is `arma::mat`, then `ElemType` is `double`.